 These sources should ideally be replenished with another 20 grams of protein every 3-4 hours to maximize muscle recovery.
 During the daytime hours this should be in a low calorie form to reduce digestive stress and maintain high cognitive and kinetic energy.

 Slow Release Proteins at Night:

 Slow release proteins are better to have at night as they digest over time and move into muscle tissue and form enzymes in the body slowly.
 This maintains optimal protein synthesis and positive nitrogen balance during sleep while the body is in a fasting state.

 Slow release proteins are found in healthy meat sources such as grass-fed beef, bison, buffalo & deer.
 Raw, grass-fed cheese is an amazing slow release protein.
 Free range turkey, chicken, & eggs as well as wild-caught fish are good.
 When cooking these proteins be sure to add phytonutrient rich vegetables, fresh lemon & apple cider vinegar to balance the acids and free radicals formed during the cooking process.
 They also provide proteolytic enzymes and microorganisms to enhance the protein assimilation process.

 Non-Dairy Protein Powders:

 Many people have food sensitivities to all dairy including grass-fed whey.
 With these individuals, I recommend either a collagen protein or a pea protein base with added nutrients to reduce gut inflammation.
-I formulated a specific protein powder that is especially good for individuals with leaky gut or autoimmunity.
+I formulated a specific high quality protein powder that is especially good for individuals with leaky gut or autoimmunity.

 This product is called gut healing protein that contains a powerful array of anti-oxidant compounds that reduce inflammation, it is completely sugar-free and has 5 grams of L-glutamine in it to support healing leaky gut.
 Check it out here